kkmann/describr/README.md

     devtools::install_github('kkmann/describr')

-to install the newest release.
+to install the most recent version (might be unstable).

 ## Intro